 You may also opt to send an electronic payment along with your tax return.
 The US Treasury also now accepts credit and debit card payments which are processed through third-party authorized providers.
 For a list of these providers please visit:

 Please note: credit/debit card processors charge a fee to the taxpayer for accepting payment in this manner.
 These fees typically start at $2.79 and may be as much as 2.35 percent of the payment.

 Finally, a payment can also be delivered in person to any authorized IRS field office.

-If a customer would like to pay for the service with their refund, our partner EPS Financial will help them to setup direct deposit for their refund.
-Once the refund is sent from either the IRS or their state, EPS will withhold the cost for our software and any applicable fees, then deposit the refund directly into the customer’s bank account.
+When a taxpayer selects to pay with their refund TPG setups up a direct deposit account for their refund.
+Once the refund is received from either the IRS or their state, TPG will withhold the cost of the tax preparation software and any applicable fees, then deposit the refund directly into the taxpayer's bank account.